hajimekashimo23/Translator-project/README.md

 # **Translator Bot**

 This is a Discord Bot that functions as a translator from French to English.
 It's easy and fun to use!
-Google (Noto Color Emoji 16.0)

 # **Features**